Developmental Disabilities Practice Improvement Team (DD-PIT)

 The mission of the Developmental Disabilities Practice Improvement Team is to promote, articulate, encourage, provide leadership, and make recommendations that enable people with Intellectual and Developmental Disabilities to achieve the lives they envision wherever they reside in Michigan.
 This mission is actualized through DDPIT special reports and recommendations to the BPHASA for improvements to supports and services.
 Additionally, the Developmental Disabilities Practice Improvement Team seeks to disseminate this information to CMHSPs/PIHPs and advocacy organizations

-DD-PIT Membership is open to any person 18 years of age or older associated with developmental disabilities supports and services provided through Michigan’s Medicaid Program behavioral health system or is a current member of DD-PIT.
+DD-PIT is comprised of individuals with experience and expertise with developmental disabilities supports and services provided through Michigan’s Medicaid Program behavioral health system.

-- Members are expected to be developmental disabilities community allies, behavioral health system partners, people with lived experience and their family members.
+- Members must be of the DD community, behavioral health system partners, people with lived experience and/or their family members.

 - Members are expected to provide feedback to the Deputy and Division Directors of BPHASA/AHCBS, on various policy and service issues facing the developmental disabilities community and their families.